Trusted media capture

 Serelay photos and videos have been captured by users in over 50 countries, across 6 continents.

-We’ve founded Serelay based on two observations – the first is that what we call ‘retroactive’ verification – just getting a photo or video off the web and trying to verify it is often not viable.
-Digital forensics were built for one analyst examining one photo over an extended period, and were never intended for the scale of modern photo and video usage.
-Moreover, synthetic media and Deepfakes (AI generated media) make this process continuously more challenging.
+We’ve founded Serelay based on two observations – the first is what we call ‘retroactive’ verification – just getting a photo or video off the web and trying to verify it is often not viable.
+Digital forensics were built for one analyst examining one photo over an extended period and were never intended for the scale of modern photo and video usage.
+Moreover, synthetic media and Deepfakes (AI-generated media) make this process continuously more challenging.

 Our second observation was more optimistic – looking at the capabilities of a modern mobile device (computing capacity, sensor array, security infrastructure) we can, and should, enable mobile device users to capture photos and videos in a way which is inherently verifiable: point-of-capture verification.

 Serelay is not the only point-of-capture verification solution on the market, but it is decidedly unique.